team-monumental/monuments-and-memorials/docs/ssl-setup.md

 Once you are satisfied with the script, you can test it by changing `sudo certbot renew` to `sudo certbot renew --dry-run`.
 Then run the script `./ssl-renew` and check that the server's SSL still works when it starts up.
 Note that this is still using your existing certificate, not a new one, but should be a valid test.

-FInally, create the cron job that will run the script every other month.
+Finally, create the cron job that will run the script every other month.
 The certificates expire every three months but this avoids any weird cron timing causing the site to have an expired cert for any period of time, and also gives time to handle renewal failures if they occur.
 First, open crontab

 ```bash
 crontab -e